New Audiences and Innovative Practice - NAIP M.Mus

 a.
 Motivation Letter

-Applicants must write a Motivation Letter in English (max 3 A4) making clear their motivation for joining the programme.
+Applicants must write a Motivation Letter in English (max 3 A4) making clear their motivation for joining the program.
 Please elaborate on the following points:

-• the applicant's musical experiences to date and how these have led to the decision to join the programme,
+• the applicant's musical experiences to date and how these have led to the decision to join the program,

 • the skills the applicant will bring to the course,

-• what the applicant imagines his/her contribution will be to the course,
+• what the applicant images his/her contribution will be to the course,

-• how the applicant's life as a professional musician might look like in five years' time, and the role the program will play in reaching this goal.
+• how the applicant's life as a professional musician might look like in five years’ time, and the role the program will play in learning this goal.

 b.
 Study plan